DOJ can regain access to classified docs from Trump’s Mar-a-Lago, court rules

 It had also contested Cannon’s order requiring it to provide Dearie and Trump’s lawyers with access to the classified material.
 The court sided with the Justice Department on Wednesday, saying “courts should order review of such materials in only the most extraordinary circumstances.
 The record does not allow for the conclusion that this is such a circumstance.”

-Trump’s lawyers had argued that an independent review of the records was essential given the unprecedented nature of the investigation.
-The lawyers have also said the department had not yet proven that the seized documents were classified, though they have notably stopped short of asserting — as Trump repeatedly has — that the records were previously declassified.
+Trump has repeatedly maintained that he had declassified the material.
+In a Fox News Channel interview recorded Wednesday before the appeals court ruling, he said, “If you’re the president of the United States, you can declassify just by saying ‘It’s declassified.’”

-The Trump team this week resisted providing Dearie with any information to support the idea that the records might have been declassified, signaling the issue could be part of their defense in the event of an indictment.
+Though his lawyers have said a president has absolute authority to declassify information, they have notably stopped short of asserting that the records were declassified.
+The Trump team this week resisted providing Dearie with any information to support the idea that the records might have been declassified, saying the issue could be part of their defense in the event of an indictment.

+The Justice Department has said there is no indication that Trump took any steps to declassify the documents and even included a photo in one court filing of some of the seized documents with colored cover sheets indicating their classified status.
+The appeals court, too, made the same point.